By Steve & Tamami Laser; with Nahoko Osuka reporting from Japan

 C-HR model choices in Japan include the all-wheel-drive S-T and G-T grades with a 1.2-liter turbocharged engine coupled with Super CVT-i and 7-speed sports sequential shiftmatic.
 S and G models feature the front-drive Toyota Hybrid System II with a 1.8-liter gas engine and reduction gear.
 Prices in Japan start at ¥2,516,400 (about $21,800) for the S-T and top out at ¥2,905,200 (about $25,200) for the G. As far as parts and accessories go, the sky’s the limit with a wide array of available choices.

 Prices, features and specifications for Japanese market models are subject to change without notice by the automaker.
 Vehicle pricing does not include insurance premium, taxes (excluding consumption tax) and cost related to vehicle registration.

-News sources, photos and videos courtesy Toyota Motor Corp., Toyota Technocraft Co.
+News sources and photos courtesy of Toyota Motor Corp., Toyota Technocraft Co.
 Ltd., and Toyota Modellista International Corp.

 Story (commentary) © 2016 CarNichiWa.com